 The answer to this question depends on how big your sales organization is, how long your sales cycle is, and how complex your product is.
-If you’re in a larger organization and you have a long sales cycle with complex products or delivery systems, chances are you need a sales operations team can help you make those processes more efficient.
+If you’re in a larger organization or you have a long sales cycle with complex products or delivery systems, chances are a sales operations team can help you make those processes more efficient.

 What is the role of a sales operations manager?

-The sales operations manager ensures the team stays focused on its mission or purpose and completes projects within the scope that they have defined.
+The sales operations manager ensures the team stays focused on its mission or purpose and completes projects within the scope it has defined.
 They also measure their team against specific sales operations goals to help meet company objectives.

 What are sales operations titles?

-There are a variety of sales operations titles, including sales operations manager, sales operations analyst, sales operations specialist, sales operations coordinator, director of sales operations, VP of sales operations, and more.
+There are a variety of sales operations titles, including sales operations manager, sales operations analyst, sales operations specialist, sales operations coordinator, director of sales operations, and VP of sales operations.

-Sales operations is a key function that helps ensure sales teams hit their goals.
-They do this by removing obstacles or by facilitating clearing a path to help them take advantage of opportunities.
+Sales operations are a key function that helps ensure sales teams hit their goals by removing obstacles and inefficiencies as well as streamlining the sales process to help them take advantage of opportunities.
 For larger organizations with long and complex sales cycles, the benefits of having a sales operations team outweigh the costs.